 Answering machine for credit card orders only: (603) 924-6371 before 9:00 a.m., after 4:00 p.m., and weekends.
-Have information plus MC/VISA available.
+Have information plus MC/VISA available baffle and the enclosure front panel.
+This design feature probably made the system as close to a Helmholtz resonator as is physically possible in a loudspeaker system.